-Upsert is optional, turned off by default and was only included since there was no native support on the core PostgreSQL roadmap at the time it was implemented.
+pg_partman's upsert feature is optional, turned off by default and was only included since there was no native support on the core PostgreSQL roadmap at the time it was implemented.
 At this time, if you have not implemented this feature, it is highly recommended you upgrade to PG11.